MadsSRasmussen/blog/web-components/using-web-components.md

 }
 ```

+Notice how the `attach` method crucially either resolves or rejects the `readyPromise` in the end of the try- catch block.

-You might notice that the method makes a call to a `replaceRelativeCSSImports` function.
+You might also notice that the method makes a call to a `replaceRelativeCSSImports` function.
 This function is not defined in the above method but is rather a utility function defined like so:

 ```js
 /**